s-damian/rust-solana-wallet/README.md

 <img src="https://raw.githubusercontent.com/s-damian/medias/main/technos-logos/rust-logo.webp" alt="Rust Logo" height="100px">
 </a>

+> This is an example of a Solana Wallet in Rust

-This project demonstrates how to create and manage a Solana wallet using Rust.
+> This project demonstrates how to create and manage a Solana Wallet using Rust.

-- **Generate Mnemonic**: Creates a new random BIP39 mnemonic phrase.
+* **Generate Mnemonic**: Creates a new random BIP39 mnemonic phrase.
-- **Seed**: Derives a seed from the mnemonic phrase.
+* **Seed**: Derives a seed from the mnemonic phrase.
-- **Key Derivation**: Supports generating multiple keypairs from a single seed by applying BIP44 derivation paths.
+* **Key Derivation**: Supports generating multiple keypairs from a single seed by applying BIP44 derivation paths.
-- **Passphrase**: You can optionally use a passphrase.
+* **Passphrase**: You can optionally use a passphrase.
-- **Keypair Generation**: Generates a Solana keypair (public and private key) from the derived seed.
+* **Keypair Generation**: Generates a Solana keypair (public and private key) from the derived seed.
-- **Keypair Storage**: Saves the generated keypair to a local JSON file for future use.
+* **Keypair Storage**: Saves the generated keypair to a local JSON file for future use.
-- **Public Key Display**: Retrieves and displays the public key from the locally stored keypair.
+* **Public Key Display**: Retrieves and displays the public key from the locally stored keypair.